Free Caregiver Seminars

-AGE of Central Texas will host the free caregiver support seminar exploring “Driving Safety for Older Adults and their Caregivers” on Saturday, March 7, 2020.
-Part of the on-going workshop series to help family members effectively care for an older adult, the free seminar will be held from 10:00 a.m. to 12:00 p.m. at the AGE of Central Texas main campus, located at 3710 Cedar Street in Austin.
+AGE of Central Texas will host the free community seminar exploring “Transportation Options for Older Adults” on Saturday, April 15th.
+Part of the on-going workshop series to help family members effectively care for an older adult, the free seminar will be held from 10:00 a.m. to Noon in-person at the Conley-Guerrero Senior Activity Center (808 Nile Street in Austin) and simultaneously online.

 The seminar will feature a panel of Central Texas transportation experts, discussing options that are available locally for older adults.
 Panelists scheduled to participate include: